learn-co-students/python-lists-readme-data-science-intro-000/README.md

 ### Accessing Elements of Lists

-Now our `top_travel_cities` list contains multiple elements.
-And just like we numbered the elements of a list with text:
+Now our `top_travel_cities` list contains multiple elements, and just like we are used to list elements having a rank or number associated with them...

 1. Solta
 2. Greenville
 3. Buenos Aires

-A list in Python also assigns a number to each element.
+...a list in Python also assigns a number to each element.

 ```python